nasa/nos3/docs/wiki/Scenario_Patching.md

 # Scenario - Patching an App or Table

 This scenario was developed to explain and demonstrate the process by which a satellite operator could patch an app or table onboard a satellite, using NASA Operational Simulator for Small Satellites (NOS3).
-It demonstrates the use of NOS3 to test a patch, and subsequently the use of ground software (GSW) to go from merely commanding to sending up updated code for an app or table.
+It demonstrates the use of NOS3 to test a patch, and subsequently the use of ground software (GSW) to go from merely commanding to sending updated code for an app or table.

-This scenario was last updated on 5/7/25 and leveraged the `dev` branch at the time [57fc16c].
+This scenario was last updated on 06/09/2025 and leveraged the `dev` branch at the time [57fc16c].

 ## Learning Goals